king2b3/ga_learn/README.md

   - Plan to allow both, if data set is small enough, the second option is fine.
 Training of NN will be bottleneck

 ## Steps
 - Learn tensorflow API.
+DONE.
 - Run simple NN using data set.
+DONE
 - Visualize NN from tensorflow in P5 JS.
 - Build GA, and plot GA stats.
 - Publish beta for hack-a-thon.

 ## Completed Before Hand
-- Repo created
+- Repo created.
+DONE.
 - Issues defined in GitHub
-- Libraries installed
+- Libraries installed DONE.
 - JS wed server prepared
   - In Python on a local network, viewable in browser
 - Data set selected